o3de/o3de.org/content/docs/user-guide/assets/pipeline/processor-ui.md

 #### Using a Row's Context Menu

 You can perform actions on each row in the **Asset Status** table.
-Right\-click on the row to expose a context menu with the following actions:
+Right-click on the row to expose a context menu with the following actions:

 **Show in Asset Browser**
 Highlights the asset in the Editor's Asset Browser.
 The Editor must be open and running.